Asylum procedure and residence permit

 If you have been assigned to Bremen for the duration of the asylum procedure, the Migration Office is responsible for extending the residence permit for the duration of the asylum procedure and for changing the requirement if you are allowed to work.

-For the duration of the asylum procedure, the asylum seeker receives a residence permit.
-This is issued for the first time by the BAMF with a validity of three months and is extended continuously by the migration office until the asylum procedure is completed.
+The asylum seeker receives a residence permit for the duration of the asylum procedure.
+This is initially issued by the BAMF with a validity of three months and is continuously extended by the Migration Office until the asylum procedure is completed.

-The Aufenthaltsgestattung contains conditions for taking up residence and for permission to work and study; these conditions are binding.
+The residence permit contains conditions for taking up residence and for permission to work and study; these are binding.

-Travel abroad is not possible with the residence permit.
+Travel abroad is not possible with a residence permit.